kubernetes/website/docs/admin/authentication.md

 All values are opaque to the authentication system and only hold significance when interpreted by an [authorizer](/docs/admin/authorization/).

 Multiple authentication methods may be enabled at once.
+Usually, you need at least two methods:

+ - service account tokens for service accounts
+ - at least one other method for user authentication.

-In these cases, the first authenticator to successfully authenticate the request short-circuits evaluation.
+When multiple are enabled, the first authenticator module to successfully authenticate the request short-circuits evaluation.
 The API server does not guarantee the order authenticators run in.

 ### X509 Client Certs